jhqiu1/jhqiu1.github.io/_pages/about.md

 I completed my master’s (**recommended for exemption from examination**) and bachelor’s degrees at Guangdong University of Technology supervised by [Prof. Jianjun Liu](https://jdgcxy.gdut.edu.cn/info/1099/2006.htm).

-I am currently interested in Optimization Algorithm, Intelligent Manufacturing Systems, Scheduling & Simulation Optimization and Artificial Intelligence.
+I am currently interested in Intelligent Manufacturing Systems, Multi-objective Optimization, Neural Combinatorial Optimization and Artificial Intelligence.

 For more information, you can visit my google scholar , ResearchGate, and Github